 Employee Supplemental Life, Spouse Supplemental Life, Accidental Death and Dismemberment, Dependent Life, and Long-Term Disability coverages will NOT continue during the six-month State Employee Protection Act period.
 Plan Members who lose eligibility for group life-insurance coverage with the State Plan are eligible to convert their life-insurance coverage to an individual policy with The Standard Life Insurance Company by making application to The Standard at (800) 378-4668.
 Long-Term Disability coverage may not be converted to an individual-coverage plan.

 NOTE: Depending upon the length of time you have been employed by the State of Montana, you may be eligible to receive an additional month of coverage as an active member, called the “grandfathered” month.
 The six-month continuation of benefits begins after the “grandfathered” month of coverage.

 A prepayment option is available for terminating employees who choose to pay benefits from their final paychec Benefits will be taken from the final paycheck on a pretax basis as long as the employee is in the pretax plan.
 If not, then benefits are taken after tax.
 Prepayment is limited to the six-month coverage period, except for the Medical Flexible Spending Account which can be prepaid for the months remaining in the current Plan Year.
 No refund of prepaid payments is available.
 Therefore, you should NOT select this option if any chance exists that you, a covered spouse, or your covered child(ren) will cease to be enrolled on the State Plan during the prepaid period.
 Contact your agency payroll department for additional information regarding the prepayment option.

-In the event you are eligible for retirement, the following conditions will apply in regard to your State Plan benefits.
+If you are eligible for retirement and you DO NOT elect benefits under the State Employee Protection Act, the following conditions apply regarding your State Plan benefits.

 Retire (before age 65):